PerezHz/TaylorIntegration.jl/docs/src/lorenz_lyapunov.md

 check if this value is conserved (or approximately conserved) as a function of time.
 ```@example lorenz
-# Note that TaylorSeries.jl exported variables and methods are @reexport-ed by TaylorIntegration.jl
+# Note that TaylorSeries.jl is @reexport-ed by TaylorIntegration.jl
-#Calculate trace of Lorenz system Jacobian via TaylorSeries.jacobian:
+# Calculate trace of Lorenz system Jacobian via TaylorSeries.jacobian:
 import LinearAlgebra: tr
 using TaylorIntegration
 xi = set_variables("δ", order=1, numvars=length(x0))